bcourter/bcourter.github.io/_posts/GCL/2026-02-07-geometry-as-code.md

 *The trivial rocket Omega and I improvised with NASA engineers on the Goddard campus at their Text-to-Spaceship symposium.*

 NASA seemed to like Omega, so we figured we might as well tell everyone else about it too.
 [Keegan McNamara](https://www.linkedin.com/in/keegan-mcnamara/) ([@keegan_mcnamara](https://x.com/keegan_mcnamara)), having just graduated our most recent incubatee, [xNilio](https://www.xnilio.com/), took over the front end and added [OpenRouter](https://openrouter.ai/) for simultaneous access to a dozen models.
 So we started letting the models compete.
-Claude Opus 4.5 is in the lead, with Opus 4.6 second, and GPT 5.3 tied with Gemini 3 for third!
+Claude Opus 4.5 is in the lead, with Opus 4.6 second and GPT 5.3 tied with Gemini 3 for third!

 ### Status of Omega